 Earlier this week, Attorney General Ken Paxton filed a motion that asks the 5th U.S. Circuit Court of Appeals to declare that the federal government is not in compliance with the Nuclear Waste Policy Act (NWPA).

 Dallas County Health and Human Services (DCHHS) laboratory confirmed mosquito samples have tested positive for West Nile virus.
 The mosquito traps were collected from the 75048 zip code of Sachse and the 75243 zip code of Dallas.

-In an ongoing effort to enhance state roadways and improve safety, the Texas Department of Transportation (TxDOT) approved a $22 million dollar contract to provide safety shoulders, bridge replacement and pavement improvements on FM 1388 and FM 2860.
+In an ongoing effort to enhance state roadways and improve safety, the Texas Department of Transportation (TxDOT) approved a contract to add pavement width and overlay the pavement on FM 2728 between FM 429 and US 80.

 Last week, Attorney General Ken Paxton announced an $18.5 million settlement with the Target Corporation to resolve a multistate investigation into the retail company's 2013 data breach.